Private Alternative Loans

 M. Jeanne Hogenson International Student Loan Program

 The Associated Students of CSUSB established the International Student Loan Fund so that international students may borrow a maximum of $500 in short-term emergency loans.
 Any enrolled international student with an F-1 visa is eligible.
 A letter of recommendation must be obtained from the Director of International Student Services.
-Repayment arrangements are made through the CSUSB Student Financial Services where applications for the loans are available.
+Repayment arrangements are made through CSUSB Student Financial Services where applications for the loans are available.